 Furthermore, it has always been the case that some households on the survey will report zero consumption expenditures on certain non-food items when in fact they are also deriving welfare benefits from the consumption of these services such as water, electricity and housing.
 Take for instance, two identical households that are living in identical housing units but only differ in terms of their tenancy status.
 One household is renting and pays x amount, while the other household occupies its own housing unit (owner occupier).
 Since the two households are identical, it is most likely that they are both deriving identical welfare streams (utility) from their housing units except that the later does not pay any rent.
 Therefore, it is imperative to impute rent values for all the households that had reported zero rent expenditure during the surveys.
 During the 2015 poverty analysis, imputed use values were estimated in respect of households that had reported zero consumption on rent, water and electricity when in fact they had access to these services (i.e. deriving welfare benefits from the services).
-The housing rent, water and electricity imputations were made using Hedonic Regression Models, which essentially relate housing rent, water or electricity expenses of households with non-zero expenditure to key covariates mainly consisting of housing, household assets and characteristics, and location variables.
+The housing rent, water and electricity expenses of households with non-zero expenditure to key covariates mainly consisting of housing, household assets and characteristics, and location variables.
 The models adopted the following specification:

-$$\ln RWEi = \underline{\beta}\chi i + \varepsilon i (i = 1, 2, 3, \dots)$$
+$\ln RWEi = \underline{\beta}\chi i + \varepsilon i (i = 1, 2, 3, \dots)$